jj-attaq/markdown-cv/index.md

 ## Currently

-I am currently working on a [Telegram](https://telegram.org/) chatbot that will update me when and where there will be Salsa and Bachata parties in Belgrade.
-The bot will be built using [Playwright](https://playwright.dev/), [Python](https://www.python.org/) and [Go](go.dev).
+I am currently working on a [Telegram](https://telegram.org/) chatbot that will notify me when and where there will be Salsa and Bachata parties in Belgrade.
+The bot will be built using [Playwright](https://playwright.dev/) to scrape [Instagram](https://www.instagram.com/) instead of relying on [Apify](https://apify.com/apify/instagram-post-scraper) as was done in the prototype, the scraper will be written in [Python](https://www.python.org/) and the rest in [Go](go.dev).
 My previous prototype is available here [https://github.com/jj-attaq/party-bot](https://github.com/jj-attaq/party-bot).

+## Previous project

+I built a todo application built with Go, SQL, and the [GORM](https://gorm.io/index.html) ORM, assisted by [Postman](https://www.postman.com/), and [TablePlus](https://tableplus.com/).
+The application started simply, and grew into a much more complex project as I added functionality.
+The implementation of cookies was particularly interesting, though I found the task of organizing the code and connecting all the moving parts to be the most instructive part of the project.
+The code can be found here: [github.com/jj-attaq/todo/tree/new-todo-api](https://github.com/jj-attaq/todo/tree/new-todo-api)

 ### Specialized in